sbvegan/attestation-station-interface/planning.md

 - [x] Transaction confirmed, etherscan link
 - [x] Key tooltip with more information
 - [x] Value tooltip with more information

+### User's Attestations

+The interface will allow users to read the attestations that they have made or the attestations made about them.

 ## Future Phase Items